juergenschubert/DELLEMC-DPS-ansible/README.md

  # yml files
  yml playbooks do show all available ansible roles and how to execute.
 Please make sure that you edit the need vars in the roles/vars directory
+ Starting a DDVE config in aws with object storeage

+❯ ansible-playbook ddve-post-object-aws-playbook.yml